 Moving from paper to soldering iron was a very exciting step in the project.
 Finally, all the hard work will materialize in the listening room, right?
 Well, almost.
 Unless someone provides you with a complete construction kit that was tested and tuned to perfection, there is still a lot to be done.
 It starts with a nightmare – which exact components to use?

 Designing a loudspeaker is a very complex discipline if a certain level of performance should be achieved.
 Well, you can do it quickly and still have good results.
 However, should the target be to compete with the best, it takes a great deal of expertise, money and time to make an outstanding loudspeaker.
-In the TAD Revolution One project, we were spared such an elaborate work: Fortunately, TAD engineers had designed the cabinets, chosen the drivers, and put the whole assembly together.
+In the TAD Revolution One project, we were spared such an elaborate work: Fortunately, TAD engineers had designed the cabinets, had chosen the drivers, and had put the whole assembly together.
 They had designed the crossover too, and a good one.
-Still, after taking care of the cabinets (please read the first part of this saga), the next step was to look at whether it was possible to improve its otherwise competent design.
+Still, after taking care of the cabinets (please read the first part of this saga), the next step was to look at whether it was possible to improve this otherwise competent design.

 TAD Evolution One are by no means ultimate loudspeakers.
 They are damn good, though, and represent Andrew Jones´ golden era.
 I have been owning them since they were released in 2013 and have never felt any urge to replace them.
 Over the years not once did I listened to speakers that sounded great (by great I mean better sounding than the Evolution One), yet these were either too big for my room or too ugly for my taste.
 There were only two occasions when I was considering selling the TADs and getting a new pair of speakers.